JonHill24/substrate-package/README.md

-# Substrate Package
+# Substrate Package Contracts

-A stable, known working version of the [Substrate Node Template](https://github.com/paritytech/substrate/tree/master/node-template) and [Substrate UI](https://github.com/paritytech/substrate-ui).
+A stable, known working version of the [Substrate Node Template](https://github.com/paritytech/substrate/tree/master/node-template) and [ink!](https://github.com/paritytech/ink) for building smart contracts on Substrate.

 # How to use it: